ysant77/IRS-PM-2023-10-28-GRP6-AIPoweredHealthConditionMonitoringAndNutritionalPlanning/README.md

 `Refer to project report at Github Folder: ProjectReport`

 **Recommended Sections for Project Report / Paper:**
-- Executive Summary / Paper Abstract
+- Executive Summary
-- Sponsor Company Introduction (if applicable)
-- Business Problem Background
-- Market Research
+- Business Case and Market Research
-- Project Objectives & Success Measurements
-- Project Solution (To detail domain modelling & system design.)
-- Project Implementation (To detail system development & testing approach.)
-- Project Performance & Validation (To prove project objectives are met.)
-- Project Conclusions: Findings & Recommendation
+- System Design and Model
+- System Development and Implementation
+- Risk Analysis and Next steps
+- Conclusions
 - Appendix of report: Project Proposal
 - Appendix of report: Mapped System Functionalities against knowledge, techniques and skills of modular courses: MR, RS, CGS
 - Appendix of report: Installation and User Guide
 - Appendix of report: 1-2 pages individual project report per project member, including: Individual reflection of project journey: (1) personal contribution to group project (2) what learnt is most useful for you (3) how you can apply the knowledge and skills in other situations or your workplaces
-- Appendix of report: List of Abbreviations (if applicable)
-- Appendix of report: References (if applicable)
+- Appendix of report: References

----
-## SECTION 7 : MISCELLANEOUS

-`Refer to Github Folder: Miscellaneous`

-### HDB_BTO_SURVEY.xlsx
-* Results of survey
-* Insights derived, which were subsequently used in our system

 ---